Polkadot-Blockchain-Academy/pba-content/syllabus/1-cryptography/Module_1_Lesson_Plans/5-hashes.md

 # Lesson 5: Hashes

-1. Hashes in system usage
+1. Hashes in system usage.
 2. What makes a good hash function?
    - Collision probability (estimate of how easy it is to crack)
    - crypto vs. not